voxpupuli/puppet-jira/REFERENCE.md

 Data type: `Boolean`

-Set to true to actually generate a dbconfig.xml with the password - otherwise write "{ATL_SECURED}" (for JIRA versions > 10.3.0)
+Set to true to actually generate a dbconfig.xml with the password - otherwise write "{ATL_SECURED}" (defaults to true in JIRA versions < 10.3.0)

 Default value: `false`